-In June 2012 Sustain for Life made a three year grant to Children on the Edge, a UK based organisation with a very successful track-record of creating better lives for some of the world’s most vulnerable children to help the inhabitants of the Soweto slum outside of Jinja, Uganda.
-This programme aims to improve the situation within the community of Soweto for vulnerable children and their carers, creating a safer community for children where their needs are met and rights protected — providing children and young people in Soweto with the opportunities, skills and psycho-social support that will enable them to develop into healthy adults that can enter into constructive livelihoods and achieve their potential.
+Since June 2012 Sustain for Life and partners, Children on the Edge in the UK and Adolescent Development Support Network (ADSN) in Uganda, have been supporting the inhabitants of the “Soweto” slum outside of Jinja, Uganda.
+This programme has dramatically improved the situation within the community of Soweto for vulnerable people by creating a safer community for children where their needs are met and rights protected, providing young people with the opportunities, skills and psychosocial support that will enable them to develop into healthy adults, and providing training and livelihood opportunities for adults through agriculture.

 The slum prior to our support